-This is a first step of UX CheckList /Steps where I explained very important step known as ‘UX research’.
-A Research about your competitors with your market analysis and collect all information.
+This is the first step of UX CheckList /Steps where I explained a very important step known as ‘UX research’.
+Research about your competitors with your market analysis and collect all the information.
 After research, analyze data either you collect it from your existing web analytics or buy the related data or survey results.
-Customer feedback – it’s important especially when your are planning to re-launch your brand.
+Customer feedback – it’s important especially when you are planning to re-launch your brand.
 Collect all videos and feedback and serve accordingly.

 But why Competitive Analysis?

 Competitive Analysis is conducting thorough research of the market scenario to have an idea of the contenders involved in the race of the web domain.
 That is, knowing the game, the players and then planning the moves so as to be at top of the heap.
 Understanding their strategies, dimensions, and approach will definitely put you ahead in the challenges of WebSphere.
 It can even raise the bar of performance and set the growth scales rolling for your company.
 Further, such a practice can also widen the horizon of the web professionals as they get wise to the knowledge of the products and the workings.
 They will know their onions in the forthcoming projects as well.

 What’s more?
 By making an analysis, you can learn how to place your cards as you will know the trends that are driving the competition.
 For instance, if the buzz is more for the definite content and service in the market, the users’ expectations will also rise to the same.
 And if you fail to match, it’s the competitor who will take the lead.
 As it is, lead generation is directly proportional to the quality of user experience.

 So, how to go about it?
 Become a strategist and learn from the error in the ways of the competitor.
 Adopting a new approach will always help you to ace; it’s like taking the cue and then adding on to it.
 Also, following this methodology will bring in light to the viewpoints of the team members which will ultimately extend the dialog and provide innovative solutions or for that matter a completely different insight.